 Major tall phlox cultivars are 'David,' which has white flowers and large leaves that die back at the end of the growing season, and the cold-hardy 'Nora Leigh' with variegated leaves and pretty two-tone white and magenta blossoms.

 Hardy hibiscus, Hibiscus moscheutos, goes by common names such as "rose mallows" and "swamp mallows."
-But some gardeners prefer "hardy hibiscus" and "dinner-plate hibiscus," names befitting these cold-hardy plants that nevertheless bear large blooms reminiscent of the tropics.
+But some gardeners prefer "hardy hibiscus" and "dinner-plate hibiscus," which are names befitting these cold-hardy plants that nevertheless bear large blooms reminiscent of the tropics.
 Technically, they are herbaceous perennials.

-The most common cultivars are 'Disco Belle Rosy Red' and 'Galaxy,' which bear blooms that are white, bi-colored, red or pink.
+The most common cultivars are 'Disco Belle Rosy Red' and 'Galaxy,' which bear blooms that are white, bi-colored, red, or pink.

 Popular hardy hibiscus cultivars grow up to 2.5 feet tall; in the case of 'Galaxy,' saucer-like blooms can span up to 10 inches across.
 While each bloom lives only a day or two, they are quickly replaced by newcomers.
 Hardy hibiscus plants should be grown in full sun and in average to wet soil.